achmadbs/learn-golang/Basics/Basics.md

 shortHandVariable := "This is shorthand"
 ```

-_This syntas is only available inside functions._
+_This syntax is only available inside functions._